Most cultures have an “in the beginning” story that describes how the world came into being. The Vikings are no different.

 According to the Norse creation myth, in the beginning, there were two worlds.
 Muspelheim, a world of fire and heat that existed high up in the branches of the world tree Yggdrasil, and Niflheim, a world of ice and mist that was placed among its roots – if the tree already existed at this point.

-Between the two words was Ginnungagap, a great void, in which nothing existed.
+Between the two worlds was Ginnungagap, a great void, in which nothing existed.
 But, as the heat of Muspelheim and the cold of Niflheim met in this void, it created a primordial goop.
 It was from this good that Ymir emerged.

 Ymir was sustained by the milk of a primordial cow Audumla, who also emerged from this goop in the void.